ajlinhard/byte-size-docs/Kafka/Kakfa-Technique-Offsets-and-Partitions.md

 ---
 # Kafka Starting at X Offset
 Kafka provides several ways to start a consumer at a specific offset.
 This is a powerful feature that gives you precise control over message consumption.

+Consumer commits in Kafka are indeed tracked per `group_id`, and understanding this is key to making `auto_offset_reset='latest'` work correctly.
+Here's how the offset tracking and `auto_offset_reset` parameter work together:

+### Consumer Offsets in Kafka

+1. **Tracking by `group_id`**:
+   - Kafka stores consumer offsets in an internal topic called `__consumer_offsets`
+   - These offsets are keyed by the combination of `group_id`, topic name, and partition number
+   - Different consumer groups maintain separate offset positions for the same topic-partitions

+2. **When `auto_offset_reset` is applied**:
+   - `auto_offset_reset` is only used when a consumer group has NO committed offset for a partition OR when an explicit reset is requested
+   - It does NOT override existing committed offsets for a consumer group

+The key thing to remember is that `auto_offset_reset` is only used when Kafka can't find committed offsets for your consumer group or when you explicitly reset.
+If there are already committed offsets for your consumer group, Kafka will use those instead of applying the `auto_offset_reset` parameter.

-Here are the main approaches:
+**Here are the main ways to control and set offsets:**
 ## 1. Using Seek Methods

 The most direct way to start at a specific offset is using the `seek()` and related methods: